Feeling pressure: 2020 champ Kenin loses at Australian Open - WHIZ News

 Top-ranked Ash Barty did manage to avoid a surprise Thursday, but she blew a big lead in the second set and survived a shaky tiebreaker to get past Daria Gavrilova 6-1, 7-6 (7).

+Other women’s winners included former No. 1 Karolina Pliskova, who beat Danielle Collins 7-5, 6-2, and Shelby Rogers, who reached the third round at the Australian Open for the first time by beating Olga Danilovic 6-2, 6-3.

+Rogers, 28, reached the quarterfinals at the U.S. Open for the first time last September, and her year-end ranking was a career-best No. 58.

-Barty is trying to become the first Australian to win the women’s title at Melbourne since Chris O’Neil in 1978.
+Barty, trying to become the first Australian to win the women’s title at Melbourne since Chris O’Neil in 1978, lost only 10 points in the opening round, and her match against Gavrilova was equally lopsided until the wobbly finish.
+She led 5-2 in the second set but was broken twice serving for the victory.

-“It’s a different challenge every single day,” Barty said.
-“It’s trying to be the best I can every single day, whatever that level is.”

-Other winners included former No. 1 Karolina Pliskova and American Shelby Rogers.
+In the tiebreaker, Barty lost several ugly points.
+Gavrilova, a wild card, failed to convert two set points.

+That was the case on the men’s side, when the first all-Italian men’s singles match at the Australian Open in the professional era was followed by a heated, protracted argument between Fabio Fognini and Salvatore Caruso.

 Feliciano Lopez, at 39 the oldest player in the men’s draw, edged No. 31 Lorenzo Sonego 5-7, 3-6, 6-3, 7-5, 6-4.
 Lopez is appearing at his 75th consecutive Grand Slam singles event, a men’s record.

-Pliskova, seeded sixth, advanced by beating American Danielle Collins 7-5, 6-2.
-Pliskova lost serve twice in a seesaw first set but pulled it out and then pulled away to beat Collins, a 2019 semifinalist at Melbourne Park.

-Pliskova has won 65 matches in Grand Slams but is still seeking her first major title.
-She was runner-up to Angelique Kerber at the 2016 U.S. Open.

-AP Sports Writers Steven Wine in Miami and Howard Fendrich in Washington contributed.
+AP Sports Writers Steven Wine in Miami and Howard Fendrich in Washington contributed to this report.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports